WordPress/phpunit-test-runner/README.md

 The prepare step:

-1. Creates the database if one doesn’t already exist.
+1. Extracts the base64-encoded SSH private key, if necessary.
-2. Clones the WordPress develop git repo at the specified hash, delivers the files to the test environment.
+2. Clones the master branch of the WordPress develop git repo into the preparation directory.
-3. Downloads `phpunit.phar` and puts it in the test environment.
+3. Downloads `phpunit.phar` to the preparation directory.
-4. Generates `wp-tests-config.php` and puts it in the test environment.
+4. Generates `wp-tests-config.php` and puts it into the preparation directory.
+5. Delivers the prepared test directory to the test environment.

 ### 2. Run

+The run step:

-Calls `phpunit` to produce tests/phpunit/build/logs/junit.xml as defined by the core phpunit.xml.
+1. Calls `php phpunit.phar` to produce `tests/phpunit/build/logs/junit.xml`.

 ### 3. Report

 The report step:

-1. Processes PHPUnit result output to generate JSON to send to WordPress.org
+1. Processes PHPUnit XML log into a JSON blob.
-2. Sends the JSON to WordPress.org
+2. Sends the JSON to WordPress.org.

 ### 4. Cleanup